List of Programs

 Tibetan Bowls (Mokena)

-Every other Tuesday from 9:30 a.m. to 10:15 a.m.
+Select Tuesdays shown on calendar from 9:30 a.m. to 10:15 a.m.

 This sound meditation creates a space of peace, well-being, harmony, and balance, and brings profound therapeutic benefits.
 Bring a pillow or blanket and wear loose clothing.